 - Environmental Infectious Disease

 - Occupational Injury Prevention Research Training

-The job market for graduates with an MPH in Environmental Health is extremely strong, thanks to an increasing number of environmental and workplace health concerns.
-Positions are available in universities, public and private companies, and governmental departments and non-governmental organizations.
+The job market for graduates with an MPH in Environmental Health remains healthy, due to an increasing number of environmental and workplace health issues.
+Positions are available in universities, public and private companies, governmental departments, and non-governmental organizations.

-The need for epidemiologists was highlighted in 2020 when the COVID-19 pandemic covered the globe.
-Epidemiologists are disease detectives who investigate health-related issues and their frequency, distribution, and determinants, and discover ways to promote health for whole populations.
+When the COVID-19 pandemic swept the globe in 2020, the need for epidemiologists increased dramatically.
+Epidemiologists function as disease detectives who investigate health-related issues and their frequency, distribution, and determinants, and they discover ways to promote health for whole populations.

 - Standard coursework

 - Accelerated program, which is available to students with an MD, DDS, DVM, or PhD in a related field